Meta-reinforcement learning with minimum attention: Main Results and Discussion

 \subsection{Analysis on the meta-learning functionality of minimum attention}

 First, for the agent of Half-Cheetah, model perturbation is realized by crippled leg and mass gain or loss.
 Environmental perturbation is posed by variation in floor angle emulating running uphill and downhill.
-The details for the agent of Hopper and Walker2D are expanded in Appendix B.
+Crucially, in the meta-testing scenario where the agent must adapt to a crippled leg, the performance benefits of our method are maintained or even amplified.
+The half-cheetah with minimum attention achieves a higher reward ($6822 \pm 109$) than the vanilla baseline ($6356 \pm 132$) and does so with a lower feedback norm and feedforward norm (jerk). \emph{This suggests that the smoother policies learned through minimum attention provide a better prior for rapid adaptation to significant out-of-distribution embodiment changes.} We first establish the performance of our method on standard locomotion tasks.
+The details for the agent of Hopper and Walker2D are expanded in Appendix B. Figure \ref{meta-testing} shows the competence of minimum attention with outperforming total rewards and reduced variances.